yaskoh/dotfiles/.emacs.d/elisp/python-mode/doc/commands-python-mode.rst

 When called from a programm, it accepts a string specifying a shell which will be forced upon execute as argument.

-Optional arguments DEDICATED (boolean) and SWITCH (symbols 'noswitch/'switch)
+Optional DEDICATED (boolean)

 py-execute-region-default
 -------------------------
 Send the region to the systems default Python interpreter.
-See also `py-execute-region'.

 py-execute-region-dedicated
 ---------------------------